-Coley Street School's student roll is 54% Maori and 45% European and 1% other.
-Many of the children have affiliation to three local Marae, Poutu, Motuiti and Paranui and the school has established relationships with these Marae.
-Consultation has been carried out with both the school whanau and the local lwi.
-However the school has high expectations for all students in terms of achievement and will continue to monitor Maori / Pacifica / priority learners to ensure their learning success through Kere Kere COL data monitoring.
+Coley Street School's student roll is 56% Maori and 42% European and 2% other.
+Many of the children have affiliation to three local Ngati Raukawa Marae - Poutu, Motuiti and Paranui and the school has established relationships with these Marae.
+Consultation has been carried out with both the school whanau and the local Iwi.
+However the school has high expectations for all students in terms of attendance and achievement and will continue to monitor Maori / Pacifica / priority learners to ensure their learning success through school and Kere Kere COL (Kahui Ako) data monitoring.